amitlamba/docs-und/docs/fundamentals/stopping-campaign.md

 ---
-id: overview
+id: stoping-campaign
-title: Overview
+title: Stopping Campaign
-sidebar_label: Overview
+sidebar_label: Stopping Campaign
 ---
-UserNDot

 ## Overview

 There may be a number of reasons to stop the campaign you created before.
 Less conversion rate budget constraint etc because of which you may need to stop a campaign you created before.